Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 - dbt Copilot uses a best practice style guide to ensure consistency across teams.

 :::tip
-dbt Copilot accelerates, but doesn’t replace, your analytics development lifecycle.
-It helps deliver better data products faster, but always reviews AI-generated content, as it may be incorrect.
+dbt Copilot accelerates, but doesn’t replace, your analytics engineer.
+It helps deliver better data products faster, but always review AI-generated content, as it may be incorrect.
 :::

-WE CAN ADD ARCHITECTURAL DIAGRAM HERE